Archbasilica of St John Lateran

 - 1733-1735: the magnificent, current facade of the archbasilica was built.
 This rebuilding was ordered by Pope Clement XII and the competition was fierce – more than 23 architects participated.
 Most designs were in the popular Baroque style but one excelled as something unusual and innovative: the design of Alessandro Galilei from the same family as Galileo Galilei and one of the first great Neo-Classicism architects.
 This design was selected as a winner and after the completion of works caused a scandal among the artistic circles in Rome and, at the same time was admired by a new generation of architects in France and Britain.
 Thus the facade of this ancient building got a very innovative design for its time, making the Lateran Basilica similar to a palace.

 - World War II: Lateran Basilica and Palace served as a refuge for Jews and other persecuted people.

 During its long history, Archbasilica has turned into a complex structure with several parts and adjoining buildings.
 Nevertheless, the main body has retained five aisles, just like in the 4th century.

 Six popes are buried in the Lateran Basilica.
 At least ten more burials of popes were destroyed in the fires during the 14th century and their remnants were gathered and reburied.

-Lateran Basilica contains several macabre relics: at the top of the altar is reliquary which contains purported heads of St. Peter and St. Paul.
-Altar of the Holy Sacrament contains a supposed table of the Last Supper, high altar – a piece of wood from St. Peter’s communion table.
-One more relic is a sample of Jesus blood.
+Lateran Basilica contains several macabre relics: at the top of the altar is a reliquary that contains purported heads of St. Peter and St. Paul.
+The altar of the Holy Sacrament contains a supposed table of the Last Supper, a high altar – a piece of wood from St. Peter’s communion table.
+One more relic is a sample of Jesus’ blood.
 Well… just try to imagine if all of this is true.
 Weird indeed.

 Among the countless embellishments and art values, Archbasilica contains fragments of Giotto’s fresco from 1300: but there are numerous other valuable artifacts of the past and wonderful monuments of art.